-3. The Committee also recommends that one or more new bands designated for unlicensed access - whether on a shared or exclusive basis - be designed at least initially to encourage the development of more spectrum-efficient and/or higher-powered technologies that might not thrive in bands currently dominated by contention-based 802.11 unlicensed devices/networks.
+2. The Committee also recommends that if and when, one or more new bands are designated for a less restrictive unlicensed access the technical rules governing use be designed at least initially to encourage the development of more spectrum-efficient and/or higher-powered technologies that might not thrive in bands currently dominated by contention-based 802.11 unlicensed devices/networks.

-4. Finally, we recommend that NTIA and the FCC consider opening unlicensed access to new bands, whether on a secondary (shared) or primary basis, subject to technical rules that will not create obstacles to future reallocation or reorganization of the band due to the risk of substantial stranded devices and infrastructure.
+3. Finally, we recommend that if and when, NTIA and the FCC consider opening new bands to less restrictive unlicensed access, the technical rules be designed to avoid creating obstacles to future reallocation or reorganization of the band due to the risk of substantial stranded devices and infrastructure.
 Access to new unlicensed bands should generally be conditioned in ways that reserve the flexibility to reallocate a band in the future or to change its operating rules.